 - A 1 per cent solution (1 drop of essential oil per 1 teaspoon of carrier oil) is more suitable for larger topical applications like a massage.

-- Thoroughly follow the instructions given on the packaging to get a better idea of how to use essential oils on skin.
-It is also recommended to seek the advice of your dermatologist before including essential oil in your skincare routine.
+- Thoroughly follow the instructions given on the packaging to get a better idea of how to use an essential oil on skin.
+It is also recommended to seek the advice of your dermatologist before including essential oils in your skincare routine.

 - Always carry out a patch test first.
 Apply the oil to your forearm and wait for 24 hours to see how your skin reacts.